carpentries-incubator/twitter-with-twarc/_episodes/06-search-stream.md

 Once this command is run, you will collect tweets that match the rules set in place.

-This collection will be ongoing unless you explicitly shut down the stream with `ctrl + c`.
+This collection will be ongoing unless you explicitly shut down the stream by interrupting the kernel (in Jupyter) or by typing a `ctrl + c` (from the console).
 While this stops the stream collection, it does not remove the stream-rules.
 In order to remove the rules you had set in place, you must use delete:

 ~~~
 !twarc2 stream-rules delete ""#catsofinstagram"